sidneysm/survivors_api/README.md

 $ cd survivors_api
 ```

-Open in your IDE and wait the maven download all dependencies from pom.xml
+Open in your IDE and wait maven download all dependencies from pom.xml

 ## Deploy